Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 You will need your EnodeID of your **Validator node**.
 To get the enode for your validator follow the following steps:

-* Run this command `bootnode -genkey ~/nodekey` command to generate the nodekey.
+* Run this command `bootnode -genkey ~/nodekey` command to generate the nodekey **on the Validator node**.

+* Run this command `mv ~/nodekey ~/.bor/dataDir/bor/`  to copy the nodekey to the Bor data directory.

-* Run this command `bootnode -nodekey ~/.bor/dataDir/bor/nodekey -writeaddress` to get the enodeID
+* Run this command `bootnode -nodekey ~/.bor/dataDir/bor/nodekey -writeaddress` to get the enodeID.

-Once you get the EnodeID for your Validator Node, you can then add it to your `static-nodes.json` file.
+Once you get the EnodeID for your Validator Node, you can then add it to your `static-nodes.json` file **on the Sentry node**.
 Note, you can either keep all the other peers in the static-nodes.json file or your can keep just 1 along with your Validator EnodeID.
 If you don't keep your Validator EnodeID here, your validator will not sync correctly.

 Once you're done adding your Validator EnodeID to the file, you're done with updating the config for your Sentry Node.

-**Configuring peers for Bor on Sentry Node**
+**Configuring peers for Bor on the Validator Node**

-You will need to add the EnodeID of your Sentry Node.
+You will need to add the EnodeID of your Sentry Node to the validator node config.
 To get the EnodeID check the section above.

-* Now you will need to update the `static-nodes.json` file on your Sentry node.
-To open the file run `sudo vi ~/.bor/dataDir/bor/static-nodes.json`.
+* Now you will need to update the `static-nodes.json` file on your Validator node.
+To open the file run `sudo vi ~/.bor/dataDir/bor/static-nodes.json`**on your Validator node**.
 You should see an output like this:

 ```js
 [